 Fiscal Sponsor Information for Overseas Organization

 Tyndale House Foundation may consider a grant request from an overseas organization that does not currently have 501(c)(3) Tax Exempt Status in the United States if the grant application is sponsored by a “fiscal sponsor”.
-We will allocate grants to such “fiscal agents” only if they accept fiscal sponsorship responsibility.
+We will allocate grants to “fiscal agents” if they accept fiscal sponsorship responsibility.

 A fiscal sponsor is a public charity seeking funds for a project compatible with its own mission but implemented by an organization overseas without public charity status in the United States.
-The Overseas Organization is autonomous, planning and managing their programs and funds.
-Their Fiscal Sponsor is their link to funding from the United States.
+The Overseas Organization is autonomous, planning and managing their own programs and funds.
+The Fiscal Sponsor is their link to funding from the United States.
 In some cases they may have tax exempt status in their own county.
 This does not satisfy the U.S. Tax Code requirements placed on foundations.